Learn

 Reading Circle

 The Reading Circle is a book discussion group for women in the parish and community.
 We discuss a wide variety of books, both fiction and nonfiction.
-Meetings are held on the second Wednesday of the month, September through June.
-See our events calendar for upcoming books.
+Meetings are held on the second Wednesday of the month, September through June in the Chapel.
+See our calendar for our next gathering.

 Parish at Learning (PAL)